Questions institutional investors should ask when considering an investment management partner

 In the former, the negative surprise results in a scramble for capital.
 In the latter, the committee can prepare for likely lower portfolio returns and secure capital in advance to meet a potential shortfall.
 With positive surprise, the investor enjoys not just a surplus, but stronger financial footing for future planning.

 Conservative assumptions create an environment of honesty, which drives a careful asset allocation strategy.
-With more optimistic assumptions, it might be tempting to increase risk in order to benefit from forecasts that are more aggressive.
+With more optimistic assumptions, it might be tempting to increase risk in order to benefit from more forecast that are more aggressive.
 A riskier portfolio means a wider range of outcomes, including some outcomes with materially lower returns (perhaps even negative) over a 10-year period.
 Higher risk typically includes a higher allocation to both public equity and private equity strategies.

 Ensure robust liquidity to withstand the harshest environment